pagopa/io-backend/README.md

   * PUSH_NOTIFICATIONS_STORAGE_CONNECTION_STRING
   * USERS_LOGIN_STORAGE_CONNECTION_STRING
   * LOLLIPOP_REVOKE_STORAGE_CONNECTION_STRING
-With this value:
+With this **connection string** as value:
   * DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;BlobEndpoint=http://127.0.0.1:20003/devstoreaccount1;QueueEndpoint=http://127.0.0.1:20004/devstoreaccount1;TableEndpoint=http://127.0.0.1:20005/devstoreaccount1;

-The STORAGE_CONNECTION_STRING value is a default connection string needed to connect to Azurite, a local emulator used to provide a free local environment for testing an Azure Blob, Queue Storage, and Table Storage application.
+The **connection string** has a default value needed to connect to Azurite, a local emulator used to provide a free local environment for testing an Azure Blob, Queue Storage, and Table Storage application.
 As for docker-compose instructions, the Azurite docker image runs the Blob service on port 20003, the Queue service on port 20004 and the Table service on port 20005.
-If Azurite is executed on different address or ports, the connection string must be changed according to the service.
+If Azurite is executed on different address or ports, the **connection string** must be changed according to the service.

 You must also set the following variables:
  * REDIS_URL